 Scrabble Became New Name

 Brunot and his wife began making and selling the game from their home.
 In the beginning they relied on friends to come in and stamp letters on wooden tiles.
-Even by cost-saving in this way, the Brunots actually lost money on the investment that first year.
-They sold only a few thousand games.
+Even by cost-saving in this way, the Brunots actually lost money that first year.
+Only a few thousand games were sold.

 Scrabble Sold Again